mactul/powermake/tutorials/02-ide-setup/README.md

 If you are feeling a bit adventurous, you can try [codelldb-enhanced](https://github.com/mactul/codelldb-enhanced) which is a fork of codelldb maintained by me to implement better hovering of complex variables (like `vertices[i].position.x`).

-Once you have your extension is installed, everything comes down to a single command:
+Once you have your extension installed, everything comes down to a single command:

 ```sh
 python makefile.py --generate-vscode